Daylily, Hemerocallis spp., is a flowering perennial in the Asphodelaceae family that brightens summer gardens in USDA Hardiness Zones 3 to 9.

 10. Avoid planting daylilies in an area that has had a rust outbreak in the past.

-11. And finally, consider applying fungicide preventatively, per package instructions, to avoid a rust outbreak.
+11. And finally, consider applying fungicides preventatively, per package instructions, to avoid a rust outbreak.

 Summers here are always humid, and often rainy, but I’ve never had a problem.
+(Well, until this year, unfortunately).
 In addition, my roadside plants withstand yearly bombardments from winter road salt.

 Choose disease-resistant plants, use best gardening practices, and check foliage regularly, particularly the undersides where the trouble generally starts.